mohae/snoflinga/sno/README.md

 # snö

-snö: snowflake like IDs with millisecond time resolution/
+snö: snowflake like IDs with millisecond time resolution, a 10 bit sequence, a 64 bit ID, and a 13 bit secondary ID.

 The timestamp is from a custom epoch: 1/1/2016 00:00:00.